Nevanlinna-Pick problem and uniqueness of left inverses in convex domains, symmetrized bidisc and tetrablock

 As shown in \cite{Abo-Whi-You2007} for any complex geodesic $\va$ of $\EE$ intersecting the royal variety there is an $\omega\in \TT$ such that $\Phi_{\omega} \circ f\in \Aut(\DD)$ or $\Phi_{\omega}\circ \sigma \circ f\in \Aut(\DD)$, where

 On the other hand the family of functions $\Phi_{\omega}$ and $\Phi_{\omega}\circ \sigma$ is not rich enough to replace in the definition of the Carath\'eodory distance of $\EE$ the family of all bounded holomorphic functions (see \cite{Edi-Zwo2009}).
-In fact, it follows from the reasoning in \cite{Edi-Kos-Zwo2012} that the functions that we need to add to this family contain the functions $\tilde\Phi_{\omega}$ and $\tilde\Phi_{\omega}\circ \sigma$ that we construct below.
+However, we were able to construct functions that we need to add to this family.
+They were defined in \cite{Edi-Kos-Zwo2012} in a quite implicit way.
+Below, for the convenience of the reader, we present a formal construction.
+The functions that we need to add to this family contain the functions $\tilde\Phi_{\omega}$ and $\tilde\Phi_{\omega}\circ \sigma$ that we construct below.
 Namely, it follows from the Rouch\'e Theorem that for any $z\in \EE$, $\omega\in\TT$ the equation

 has exactly one solution $\la=:\tilde \Phi_{\omega}(z)$ in the unit disc.
 This defines a holomorphic function $\tilde\Phi_{\omega}:\EE\to \DD$ which is a left inverse for some of the geodesics in $\EE$.
 After some simple calculations one may find an explicit formula for it: